roundspecs/TicTacToe/README.md

 # TicTacToe
-A terminal based TicTacToe Game with Jaava
+A terminal based TicTacToe Game with Java